DjangoForAll/Django-Course/Level_2/Content/1a_Basics_of_python/4_data_structures.md

 length_of_list = len(list_with_numbers) # This will return the length of the list
 ```

-Lists are indexed starting from 0. so to the get the first element you have to ask from the 0th element.
+Lists are indexed starting from 0. so to get the first element you have to start from the 0th element.

 ```python
 list_with_numbers = [1, 2, 3, 4, 5]